SAP/terraform-provider-btp/docs/data-sources/subaccount_entitlements.md

 description: |-
   Gets all the entitlements and quota assignments for a subaccount.
   Tip:
   You must be assigned to the admin or viewer role of the subaccount.
+Additionally you must be a Global Account Administrator or Viewer.
 ---

 # btp_subaccount_entitlements (Data Source)